Zefk/Solarus-ARPG-Game-Development-Book_2/README.md

 Everything with a '*' next to it is being worked on.

-- door, stairs, and Seperator entities.*
+- door, stairs, seperator, and 1 custom entity.*

-- 3 custom entities.*

 - Issue fixing